DMARC (Domain-based Message Authentication,

 These simple steps can secure your email systems against phishing and social engineering attacks.

-- Security – Restrains the unauthorized use of your email domain to protect business and clients from spam, fraud, and phishing.
+- Security – Restrains the unauthorized use of your email domain to protect businesses and clients from spam, fraud, and phishing.

 - Visibility – Helps gain visibility into who and what across the internet is using your email domain to send emails.

-- Delivery – Uses the same modern plumbing that mega companies use to deliver email.
+- Delivery – Uses the same modern methods that mega companies use to deliver email.

 - Control – DMARC lets you take absolute control over emails sent from your domains.
 If anyone starts abusing your domain, you will instantly see it in the DMARC report.